 As expected, the output executes the base class’s display() function two times as it is defined at compile time (static binding).
 But this is not the output we wanted.

 Now to convert the above code into a dynamic binding one, we need to use virtual functions.
 Let us see how to do that.

 We just add the ‘virtual’ keyword for both of our display() functions in Class A and Class B, thus making them virtual functions.
 That is the only change needed.
 Just like before, we call the same final_print() function using two different objects.
 Let us see what output we get now.

 This is the output we wanted, and we got it using the dynamic binding of the functions.

 Learn Software Courses online from the World’s top Universities.
 Earn Executive PG Programs, Advanced Certificate Programs, or Masters Programs to fast-track your career.

 In this article, we went through the concept of dynamic binding in C++.
 To summarize, the dynamic binding allows us flexibility by calling a single function to handle different objects.
 As evident from our code, we called the same function display() by making two different objects to give us two different outputs.
 This is possible because dynamic binding happens at runtime, unlike static binding which happens at compile time.

-If you’re interested to learn more about full-stack development, check out upGrad & IIIT-B’s PG Diploma in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about full-stack development, check out upGrad & IIIT-B’s Executive PG Program in Full-stack Software Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.